nitikaborkar/AI-Workplace-Safety-Monitor/README.md

     - Click **"🔍 Analyze Seat Depth"**
 ## 🎯 Project Overview

-The Seat Depth Analyzer is an AI-powered computer vision application that analyzes ergonomic seating conditions from side-profile images.
+The AI-Workplace-Safety-Monitor is an AI-powered computer vision application that analyzes ergonomic seating conditions from side-profile images.
 It classifies seat pan depth as **Optimal**, **Too Deep**, or **Too Short** based on the clearance between the seat front edge and the back of the user's knee.

 ### Ergonomic Classification Criteria
 - **Optimal**: 2-6 cm clearance (proper thigh support without circulation issues)